-We continue to make great progress and we are focused on building the “team” of architects, contractors, and designers that will build a museum and institute that we are all proud of.
+We continue to make great progress and we are focused on building the “team” of architects, contractors, and designers that will build a museum that we are all proud of.
 There is lots of work to do in this area, and the momentum is growing.
 Stay tuned and thank you for your continued support.

 BGen Kevin Stewart, USMC (Ret)

 23 October 2022 – Beirut Memorial Observance.
 29th Commandant General Al Gray, USMC (Ret) addresses the families of the survivors of the Beirut bombings thirty-nine years ago.
 More than four hundred people gathered to pay respect to those who lost their lives in service to our nation.
 Photo by City of Jacksonville.

 In Their Own Words…

 The intent of these essays is to create civil discourse and spur thought.
 In line with our mantra of “teaching how to think, not what to think” these essays are complex, and the issues addressed are difficult to navigate without sparking some disagreements.